iSEE-Laboratory/Frozen-DETR/DINO-coco/README.md

 </table>

 - Notes:
-  - All the checkpoints and logs are be found in [huggingface](https://huggingface.co/fushh7/Frozen-DETR) and [modelscope](https://modelscope.cn/models/fushh7/Frozen-DETR/summary).
+  - All the checkpoints and logs can be found in [huggingface](https://huggingface.co/fushh7/Frozen-DETR) and [modelscope](https://modelscope.cn/models/fushh7/Frozen-DETR/summary).
 Please download and place them in `Frozen-DETR-ckpt`.

 ### 2 Usage